Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Coupled Andreev bound states

-In Fig.~\ref{fig:ABS}, we show a representative example of the energy-phase relation for the extended Josephson junction N'SNSN' with $L_s=0.38\,\mu$m.
+In Fig.~\ref{fig:setup}(b), we show a representative example of the energy-phase relation for the extended Josephson junction N'SNSN' with $L_s=0.38\,\mu$m.
 Here, we can observe the emergence of avoided level crossings around the phase-independent ABS positions, i.e.~$E_0\approx 0.25\Delta_0$ and $E_1\approx 0.65\Delta_0$.
-The size of these gaps scales with the geometric factor $\sim \Delta_0 \exp(- L_s/\xi_s)\approx 0.1 \Delta_0$, which determines the transparency of the superconducting lead~\cite{Finocchiaro2018a}.
+The size of these gaps scales with the geometric factor $\sim \Delta_0 \exp(- L_s/\xi_s)\approx 0.1 \Delta_0$, which determines the transparency of the superconducting lead~\cite{Finocchiaro2018a}\footnote{Note that disorder in the superconducting regions can affect the transparency.
+For this setup, however, we have checked onsite disorder strengths up to $\lambda=5\,\mathrm{meV}$ and found no qualitative change in the ABS spectrum, as discussed in detail in App.~\ref{App.disorder}.}.
 Naturally, in the limit of $L_s\gg \xi_s$, we recover the ABS spectrum touching the quasicontinuum.

-The presence of avoided level crossings isolates energetically the lowest 4$\pi$-periodic ABS from the rest of the 2$\pi$-periodic spectrum, suppressing the emission of particles into the quasicontinuum if the driving is adiabatic enough~\cite{San-Jose2012a, Pikulin2012a, Dominguez2012a,Virtanen2013a}.
-In this coupled scenario, the topological protection survives and gives rise to a finite 4$\pi$-periodic supercurrent with $I_{\text{c},4\pi}\approx e E_0/2\hbar$ for the total even parity $(p_\text{top},p_\text{bottom})=(0,0)$ and $(1,1)$ and cancels (in the absence of a magnetic flux) for the odd parity $(p_\text{top}, p_\text{bottom})=(0,1)$ and $(1,0)$~\cite{Crepin2014a, Lee2014a, Frombach2020a}.

-There are remarkable differences between the backscattering process studied here and those resulting from either the direct overlap between the QSH wavefunctions~\cite{Knapp2020a} or a mass-inverted setup~\cite{Lee2014a, Dominguez2024a}.
-There, the ABS spectrum develops gap openings at every time-reversal symmetric point $\phi=0$ and $\phi=\pi$.
+Before analyzing the consequences of the presence of anticrossings, it is worth stressing the differences between the backscattering process studied here and those resulting from either the direct overlap between the QSH wavefunctions along the normal part~\cite{Knapp2020a}, or just at the NS interface~\cite{Lee2014a, Dominguez2024a,Recher2013}.
+In those cases, the ABS spectrum develops gap openings at every time-reversal symmetric point $\phi=0$ and $\phi=\pi$, see further aspects of this backscattering process in App.~\ref{App:Direct edge coupling}.
 Only for some specific ``sweet spots" in the parameter regime, one can find crossings at $\phi=\pi$ and avoided level crossings at $\phi=2n\pi$, with $n\in \mathbb{Z}$.
 However, these ``sweet spots" turn into anticrossings immediately, by changing any parameter of the system like the gate voltage, showing a lack of robustness for any practical purposes.
 In contrast, in the extended N'SNSN' junction, the gap openings are set by the geometry of the junction, yielding an unperturbed zero energy crossing as long as the discrete level $E_0$ is away from zero energy, i.e.~$E_0\gg \Delta_0 \exp(- L_s/\xi_s)$.